rcky844/knowledge-handbook/Biology/Anatomy/Transport of substances/Circulatory system/Blood.md

 2. **Body defence**
 	- [[Blood clotting]]: <span class="hi-blue">Blood platelets</span> play a role in blood clotting; the formation of blood clots at wounds prevents entry of pathogens and further loss of blood.
 	- [[Phagocytosis (body defence)|Phagocytosis]]: <span class="hi-blue">Phagocytes</span> engulf and digest invading pathogens.
-	- Production of [[Antibodies]]: Lymphocytes produce <span class="hi-blue">antibodies</span> which destroy pathogens or neutralize the toxins produced by pathogens.
+	- Production of [[antibodies]]: Lymphocytes produce <span class="hi-blue">antibodies</span> which destroy pathogens or neutralize the toxins produced by pathogens.

 3. **Distribution of heat**
    Blood <span class="hi-green">absorbs heat from metabolically active organs</span> (e.g. liver and muscles), and distributes it throughout the body, which helps maintain a constant body temperature.